conorhayesj/chip8_emu/README.md

 My C++ implementation of a CHIP-8 emulator.
+UNTESTED

 References: